brightplum/musicinst/modules/contrib/commerce_extra_panes/README.txt

 This module allows you to place one or more nodes as checkout panes for Drupal Commerce.
 Commerce Extra panes provide checkout panes for nodes selected and also a checkout_pane view mode for displaying the nodes.

 Install instructions
 ====================
-- Install Drupal Commerce and make sure that checkout module and CTools enabled.
+- Install Drupal Commerce and make sure that checkout module and CTools is enabled.
 - Enable Commerce Extra panes.
 - Access the Manage Display for those node types whose nodes are going to be exposed as checkout panes, click on "Checkout pane" view mode option and